 You won’t know how, where or when he’ll taste your splash, assess your courts and council reporting or measure your story counts.
-All we guarantee is that his unique, detailed analysis of the ink on paper that more than 80pc of British adults still read will appear here, every other Wednesday.
+All we guarantee is that his unique, detailed analysis of the ink on paper that more than 80pc of British adults still read will appear here, on the penultimate Wednesday of every month.

 To contact Steve, visit www.dysonmedia.co.uk.

 Memoir will ‘ring bells for older journalists everywhere’ says blogger

 Former editor runs the rule over recent journalists’ books

 Blogger casts his eye over recent events at regional publisher JPIMedia